BDX-town/Noircir/README.md

 # Noircir - Blog Generator for bdx.town

-Noircir is a blog generator developed for bdx.town, aiming to address issues with the current Plume platform.
-Due to concerns about its reliability and a commitment to eco-responsibility, the transition to a static file-based solution became necessary.
+Noircir is a static blog generator built for the bdx.town community, providing an eco-friendly and reliable alternative to the Plume platform.
+Designed with sustainability in mind, it prioritizes minimal server reliance by generating static files while delivering an intuitive experience for users.

 ## Project Focus